Google Pixel 2 – Performance

 The Pixel 2 isn’t the most spec-heavy phone out there, nor does it have all the bells and whistles you’ll find on similarly priced phones from Samsung, LG or Huawei.
 However, none of this will matter when you start using the device.

-The Android 8.0 software experience is so much cleaner, so much smoother and so much easier to use than any other Android skin that’s come before.
-I can forgive the lack of an HDR display, or microSD slot, simply because it’s such a pleasure to use an Android phone that isn’t brimming with bloatware and superfluous extras.
+The Android 9.0 Pie software experience that the phone was recently upgraded to is so much cleaner, so much smoother and so much easier to use than any other Android skin that’s come before.
+I can forgive the lack of an HDR display or microSD slot, simply because it’s such a pleasure to use an Android phone that isn’t brimming with bloatware and superfluous extras.

-Google has been tinkering with the homescreen for years now, and I think the launcher on the Pixel 2 is the best it’s ever been.
-The Google search box has moved to sit below the icons, meaning you don’t need to reach up to interact with it, and a new dynamic weather and calendar widget changes depending on your upcoming appointments.
-There’s also a selection of incredibly cool wallpaper that subtly changes throughout the day.
+Google has been tinkering with the home screen for years now and I think the launcher on the Pixel 2 is the best it’s ever been.
+The Google search box has moved to sit below the icons, meaning you don’t need to reach up to interact with it, and a dynamic weather and calendar widget changes depending on your upcoming appointments.
+There’s also a selection of incredibly cool wallpapers that subtly changes throughout the day.

-Google Assistant was the big software addition last year, taking on Apple’s Siri with ease and quickly extending to others devices such as the Google Home.
-The coolest new features is Google Lens.
+Google Assistant was the big software addition with Android 7.0 – taking on Apple’s Siri with ease and quickly extending to others devices such as the Google Home.
+The coolest new feature is Google Lens.
 Announced at the developer-focused I/O conference in 2017, Lens scans your photos and brings up relevant search results for information it finds.

-For instance: I took a picture of a plumber’s van, ran it through Lens and it grabbed the website, phone number and offered up the website.
+For instance: I took a picture of a plumber’s van, ran it through Lens and it grabbed the phone number and offered up a link to their website.
 It seems to work with memorable places, food items and other electronics too.
 Obviously, it’s still very early stages and there’s room for improvement.
-It struggles when there’s lots going on in the photo – and, oddly, if there’s a beard in a photo then it will always bring up ‘beards’ as the search result.
-I’d also like to see Lens integrated into the camera, rather than being a part of the Photos app.
+It struggles when there’s a lot going on in a photo – and, oddly, if there’s a beard in frame then it will always bring up ‘beards’ as the search result.
+I’d also like to see Lens integrated into the camera, rather than being a part of the Photos app, something other phones have implemented since the phone’s launch.